“It’s still trippin’ me out. I mean, I’m trippin’ balls here.”

 Elon Musk made history yesterday by launching the world’s most powerful operational rocket—SpaceX Falcon Heavy—and successfully landing the rocket’s side boosters back on Earth.

 Oh, and they launched a cherry-red Tesla Roadster into space and it may float around the sun for the next billion years.
 More on that below.

-The Falcon Heavy footage is definitely one of the most awe-inspiring things I’ve ever seen.
+The SpaceX Falcon Heavy footage is definitely one of the most awe-inspiring things I’ve ever seen.
 Absolutely historic, surreal, profound.
 Honestly I cried a bit—tears of astonishment and joy.

 Watching this footage feels like watching the beginning of the era where humanity expands beyond Earth.

 I recommend viewing it on the largest screen possible and watching from at least one minute prior to takeoff until the end of the video.
 Be sure to watch the side boosters land simultaneously on Earth and the footage of the Tesla Roadster floating in space.